 Therefore, while it is not intentional, some strategies weaken one’s belief in their power and abilities to take back control over their lives and stay sober.
 The possibility of relapse is always around the corner.

 During effective addiction treatment, positive psychological approaches do play a significant role in achieving long-term addiction recovery goals.
-Traditionally, people who have chosen to enter a rehab facility for treatment, they are diagnosed with a condition, told they will have to manage it, to expect the possibility of relapse, and that there is also a chance of death.
+Traditionally, people who have chosen to enter a rehab facility for treatment, are diagnosed with a condition, told they will have to manage it, to expect the possibility of relapse, and that there is also a chance of death.
 While all of this is true, this negative prognosis can feel extremely demoralizing and can set someone back.

 At Granite Mountain Behavioral Healthcare, our addiction specialists practice positive psychology.
 Based on our patients and their different needs, we try and suggest that their addiction is a behavioral disorder that was a consequence and result of poor choices.